Updated August 23, 2022

-Folks with friends or relatives on the East Coast may be aware of a the presence of H5N1 Avian Influenza (or Bird Flu) strains in the United States over the last year.
-As wild bird migration began in spring of 2022, additional reports have come from the Pacific Northwest and Alaska.
+Beginning on the east coast in 2021, H5N1 Avian Influenza (or Bird Flu) strains have spread across the United States over the last year.
+As wild bird migration began in spring of 2022, reports have become more common in the Pacific Northwest and Alaska.

 Because COASST surveyors come into close contact with dead birds on a regular basis, we have compiled information here about Avian Influenza and the current outbreak, so that you may keep informed as you assess and implement safety precautions on COASST surveys.
 The health and safety of our surveyors is always a top priority!